Random ordinate method for mitigating the ray effect in radiative transport equation simulations: Numerical experiments

 \subsubsection{Convergence order}

 Similar to section 2.2.2, we use the diamond difference method to discretize the spatial variable.
 The unknowns at the cell centers are calculated, and the notations are the same as in section 2.2.2.
 We use the same setup and spatial grid as Example \ref{2D disk_ray effect} in section 2.
-The numerical error $\mathcal{E}$ and bias $\mathcal{B}$ are similar to \eqref{eq:norm-error} and \eqref{eq:norm-bias}, expect that the $\ell^2$ norm is given as in \eqref{eq:l2norm2D}.
+The numerical error $\mathcal{E}$ and bias $\mathcal{B}$ are similar to \eqref{eq:norm-error} and \eqref{eq:norm-bias}, and the MC error is similar to \eqref{eq:1dMCerror}, expect that the $\ell^2$ norm is given as in \eqref{eq:l2norm2D}.
 The reference solution $\phi^{ref}$ is computed by 80400 ordinates by Gaussian quadrature.

+Figure \ref{fig:2dMC} displays the convergence orders of ROM with respect to the number of sampled simulations $t$.
+The numerical results for both isotropic and anisotropic cases, calculated with three different mesh sizes $\Delta S = \pi/16$, $\pi/36$, and $\pi/64$, are shown.
+The convergence order of the MC error with respect to the number of sampled simulations $t$ is $0.5$.

 Figure \ref{fig:2D_ROMconvergence} and Table \ref{Table:2dROM_10240} show the convergence order of the error and bias.
 We can observe that the convergence order of the error is between $0.5$ and $1$, while the convergence order of the bias is between $1$ and $2$ for both isotropic and anisotropic scattering kernels.
 This is due to the non-smoothness of the solution, which leads to a slight difference between the theoretical value and the actual result.